 Every website needs a footer, but creating and managing it seems to be at the bottom of the list almost each time people start building a website.

-If you want to learn more about footers in general and how you can design a footer that creates trust, showcases your personality or business vision, and helps visitors navigate to the most important parts of your website, read our detailed blog post: How to design your site footer like we did.
+If you want to learn more about footers in general and how you can design a footer that creates trust, showcases your personality or business vision, and helps visitors navigate to the most important parts of your website, read our detailed blog post: How to design your site footer as we did.

 If you want to learn how to edit the footer area from Rosa 2, you can keep reading.